Board of Trustees

 Ray Johnston is the founding pastor of Bayside Church in Granite Bay, California, and president of Developing Effective Leaders.
 He is an author and frequent speaker at conferences, leadership training events, family camps, and national youth events.
 Johnston is a graduate of Azusa Pacific University and Fuller Theological Seminary.
 He and his wife, Carol, live in Granite Bay with their four children, Mark, Scott, and twin daughters Leslie and Christy, who are both students at APU.

-Elizabeth Maring is an Illinois attorney practicing in the area of creditors’ rights since 1985.
-In 2011 she founded Community Threads, a Christian nonprofit social enterprise that sells used goods and awards grants to ministries helping the poor and promoting education.
-She is also a director of the Christian Leadership Alliance.
-She has been married to Clarence Maring for 29 years and is the mother of two APU graduates, Daniel, 26, and Steven, 23.
-She lives in Palatine, Illinois.
+Elizabeth Maring is an Illinois attorney engaged in the general practice of law since 1985.
+Throughout her career, she has held leadership positions in numerous nonprofits and churches, including the Christian Leadership Alliance.
+In 2011 she founded Community Threads, a Christian nonprofit social enterprise that has generated more than $2 million in assets and financial grants to benefit homeless women and children and provide education scholarships.
+She has been married to Clarence Maring, Ph.D., for 33 years and is the mother of two APU graduates, Daniel Maring, D.O., and Steven Maring.
+She resides in Grand Rapids, Michigan.

 - Cathy McIntyre, MASFormer Small-Business Owner